Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 67% in Richmond.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Richmond, families look to Maggie L. Walker Governor's School and Open High School.
+Arlington has a 89% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
 See Arlington schools | See Richmond schools

 Arlington